 Ann Bennett is out to give science a good (and fun!) name at Science Ladybug.
-ASo Much To Choose From, she blogs about writing, her thoughts & experiences, and so much more.
+At So Much To Choose From, she blogs about writing, her thoughts & experiences, and so much more.
 Welcome, Ann!

 Sometimes, late in the evening, I can hear my father’s voice.
 Playfully he spoke in rhymes and shared beloved stories.
 The ones I loved best were stories from his memory which had been passed down through generations.